 You can find your nearest one via this section of the Lloyds website.

-Superdrug is charging from £9.99 for the flu jab, which is available now.
+Superdrug is charging from £9.99 for the flu jab.

 It could cost you more for the flu jab if you need more than one dose and it’s recommended you check availability in advance with your local pharmacy.